Peripheral Nerve Stimulation for Back Pain

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How is the SPRINT Peripheral Nerve Stimulation System treatment different from other treatments for back pain?
+What prior data suggests that the SPRINT Peripheral Nerve Stimulation System is safe for back pain?

-What data supports the effectiveness of the treatment SPRINT Peripheral Nerve Stimulation System for back pain?
+What evidence suggests that the SPRINT Peripheral Nerve Stimulation System is effective for back pain?

 Are You a Good Fit for This Trial?